Seahawks position overview: Seattle’s linebacking corps appears pretty set heading into offseason

 Contract situation: Three years left on rookie contract.

-2019 number to know: 306 special teams snaps was second on the team behind only the 317 of Barton.
+2019 number to know: 306 special-teams snaps was second on the team behind only the 317 of Barton.

 Shaquem Griffin